metaplex-foundation/docs/docs/01-programs/02-candy-machine/04-inserting-items.md

 ## Overriding Existing Items

 When inserting items, you may provide the position in which these items should be inserted.
 This enables you to insert items in any order you want but also allows you to update items that have already been inserted.

-Note that, once minting has started, items can no longer be changed.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>